 “As interns, they are evaluated each week, because — in our audit practice, for example — they move quickly from client to client,” says Bell.
 “Our interviewing is relationship based; it’s not about testing young candidates on the spot with technical challenges.”

-What Millennials call benefits
+Millennials and benefits

-When you speak with Millennials about perks, remember what matters to them at this stage in their lives.
+When you speak with millennials about perks, remember what matters to them at this stage in their lives.

 Do assess ability!

+Detroit Labs hires candidates who actually lack coding experience but can demonstrate their problem-solving potential, grit, and people skills — the soft skills.
 “We look at a few specific character traits: the ability to deconstruct complicated things into smaller bits and understand and manage those bits,” says Hughes.
 “We ask people to go through exercises to show that they can maintain forward progress while under intense pressure.
 We look for people who reach out to people rather than withdraw.”